karpatkey/knode-proxy/README.md

 Build the docker image and run it.
 It will listen in http://127.0.0.1:8888

-You must configure an upstream HTTPS server (nginx, caddy, etc).
+To deploy in production you must configure an upstream HTTPS server (nginx, caddy, etc).

 ### Config